 Many people forget that the nearby US Naval Academy is open to the public (so long as you have valid government ID for all adults in your party.
 Beyond the soaring arches inside the chapel (pictured above), the USNA grounds include an excellent museum of Naval History, as well as a menagerie of well-preserved ship models.

 It is fitting that the first Americans found a poetic name for this valley: Schin-han-dowi, or “river that winds beneath the spruces.”
 Although you should budget more time for the valley itself, an easy day trip will afford you a glimpse of the promised land from the vantage of the spruces.
 Begin your journey along Skyline Drive at the Front Royal entrance to Shenandoah National Park.

 With its edgy cultural festivals, tall buildings and historic ships, Baltimore feels like a world away from DC.
-Street parking is ample in all neighborhoods except the inner harbor (which has a paid garage off Pratt street).
+Street parking is ample in all neighborhoods of our Best Road Trips destination except the inner harbor (which has a paid garage off Pratt street).
 First time tourists will want to start an ambitious day by parking at the Visionary Art Museum and hiking up Federal Hill.
 Next, work your way around the Inner Harbor on foot, beginning at the Maryland Science Center and stopping off for a tour of the USS Constitution.
 Feast on crabs at Phillips and end your day at the National Aquarium.